srp33/WishBuilder/README.md

 | TCGA-02-5678 | 92  | F   | 0     | 1     | ... |
 | ...          | ... | ... | ...   | ...   | ... |

+The sample identifiers listed in `metadata.tsv.gz` and `data.tsv.gz` should overlap with each other.
+Neither file should contain any sample identifier that is not listed in both files (all non-overlapping samples should be excluded from both files).